|Opp 19-1 - by Yard Line||1||0||0||0||0||0||0||0||0||0|

 - In 2019, Shepard started all 10 games in which he played…Missed 6 games with a concussion, including 5 in a row from Oct.
 10-Nov.10…Played in each of the season's final 6 games…Led the Giants with 57 catches…His 576 receiving yards were 3rd on the team and his 3 touchdown catches tied him with tight ends Evan Engram and Kaden Smith for 3rd.

-- Shepard had season-high totals of 9 catches for 111 yards vs. Miami (12/15)…The 9 receptions were 1 shy of his career high (10 vs. New Orleans on Sept.
-30, 2018)…He finished with 100 yards on 7 receptions, including a season-long 36-yarder, at Tampa Bay (9/22)…Shepard scored touchdowns at the Buccaneers (7 yards), vs. Green Bay (18 yards on 12/1) and at Washington (23 yards on 12/22).
+- Shepard had season-high totals of 9 catches for 111 yards vs. Miami (12/15)…Finished with 100 yards on 7 receptions, including a season-long 36-yarder, at Tampa Bay (9/22)…Shepard scored touchdowns at the Buccaneers (7 yards), vs. Green Bay (18 yards on 12/1) and at Washington (23 yards on 12/22).

-- Shepard's 6 rushing attempts and 72 yards were both career highs…He had the Giants' longest run in 2 consecutive games with 19 yards at Tampa Bay and 23 yards vs. Washington (9/29).
-He was the first wideout to have the team's longest rush in successive games since Chris Calloway did it 3 games in a row from Nov.
+- Shepard's 6 rushing attempts and 72 yards on the season were both career highs…He had the Giants' longest run in 2 consecutive games with 19 yards at Tampa Bay and 23 yards vs. Washington (9/29)…He was the first wideout to have the team's longest rush in successive games since Chris Calloway did it 3 games in a row from Nov.
 13-27, 1994.

-- Scored his first touchdown of the season on a 7-yard reception at Houston (9/23)…Caught a season-high 10 passes, for 77 yards, including a 2-yard touchdown, vs. New Orleans (9/30)…Had 5 receptions for a career-high 167 yards at Atlanta (10/22), including a 58-yarder that was the Giants' longest completion of the season.
-Odell Beckham Jr. added 8 catches for 143 yards.
-It was the first game in which the Giants had 2 receivers gain at least 100 yards apiece since Dec.
-28, 2014, when Beckham finished with 185 yards and a touchdown on 12 catches, and Reuben Randle had 158 yards on 6 receptions…Shepard had receptions of 53 and 58 yards to become the first Giants player with 2 catches of at least 53 yards in a game since Oct.
+- Scored his first touchdown on a 7-yard reception at Houston (9/23)…Caught a season-high 10 passes, for 77 yards, including a 2-yard touchdown, vs. New Orleans (9/30)…Had 5 receptions for a career-high 167 yards at Atlanta (10/22), including a 58-yarder that was the Giants' longest completion of the season…Odell Beckham, Jr. added 8 catches for 143 yards…It was the first game in which the Giants had 2 receivers gain at least 100 yards apiece since Dec.
+28, 2014, when Beckham finished with 185 yards and a touchdown on 12 catches, and Rueben Randle had 158 yards on 6 receptions…Shepard had receptions of 53 and 58 yards to become the first Giants player with 2 catches of at least 53 yards in a game since Oct.
 16, 2016, when Beckham had receptions of 75 and 66 yards vs. Baltimore.

-- Shepard caught the game-winning 3-yard touchdown pass with 53 seconds remaining in the 4th quarter at San Francisco (11/12)…Scored on a 3-yard reception at Washington (12/9)…Tallied 6 receptions for 113 yards at Indianapolis (12/23)…Shepard's 90 first-quarter receiving yards vs. the Colts were the most by a Giants player since Beckham had 98 in the opening period at Tennessee on Dec.
+- Shepard caught the game-winning 3-yard touchdown pass with 53 seconds remaining in the 4th quarter at San Francisco (11/12)…Scored on a 3-yard reception at Washington (12/9)…Tallied 6 receptions for 113 yards at Indianapolis (12/23)…Shepard's 90 first-quarter receiving yards vs. Indianapolis were the most by a Giants player since Beckham had 98 in the opening period at Tennessee on Dec.
 7, 2014.

 - In 2017, Shepard played in 11 games with 10 starts…Led the Giants' wide receivers with 59 catches for a team-high 731 yards…Scored 2 touchdowns…Missed 2 games with an ankle injury, 2 with an illness, and the season finale with a neck injury.

-- Shepard twice set his career high with 11 receptions and had the Giants' only three 100-yard receiving games of the season…Had 11 catches for a career-high 142 yards at San Francisco (11/12) and 11 receptions for 139 yards vs. Philadelphia (12/17)…Shepard's 11-catch game vs. the 49ers was the first by a Giants player since Odell Beckham, Jr. had 11 at Philadelphia on Dec.
-22, 2016.
-Shepard also caught 7 passes for 133 yards at Philadelphia (9/24).
-He has 4 career 100-yard games.
+- Shepard twice set his career high with 11 receptions and had the Giants' only three 100-yard receiving games of the season…Had 11 catches for a career-high 142 yards at San Francisco (11/12) and 11 receptions for 139 yards vs. Philadelphia (12/17)…Shepard's 11-catch game vs. the 49ers was the first by a Giants player since Beckham had 11 at Philadelphia on Dec.
+22, 2016…Shepard also caught 7 passes for 133 yards at Philadelphia (9/24).

 - Shepard scored both of his touchdowns on long catch-and-runs vs. Philadelphia: a career-long 77-yard reception in Lincoln Financial Field (9/24), and a 67-yarder in MetLife Stadium (12/17).